hukkum/quant-r/000-RBasics.Rmd

 # R Basics

 This sections covers everything you need to get run statistical analysis using R. Just like other programming language, R also has a base package and an Integrated Development Environment.
 Base package is what you need to run your R code in your computer.
-R Studio is an IDE developed specifically focussing on development of R programs and packages.
+R Studio is an IDE developed specifically focusing on development of R programs and packages.

 ## Installing R base package.